zmalone/chef-web-docs/source/manage-a-web-app/windows/configure-sql-server/1/_index.md

-## 1. Download the Microsoft SQL Server installer
+## 1. Download the installer to a shared location on your network

-What you'll install

-Where to download it from

-Where to download it to

-Pointer to how to make it sharable

-Write down network path
+Download `Express 64BIT\SQLEXPR_x64_ENU.exe` from the Microsoft Download Center to a [shared location](https://technet.microsoft.com/en-us/library/cc770880.aspx) on your network that your node can access.

+<a class='accent-button radius' href='http://www.microsoft.com/en-us/download/details.aspx?id=42299' target='_blank'>Go to the Microsoft Download Center&nbsp;&nbsp;<i class='fa fa-external-link'></i></a>

+[COMMENT] If you don't have a shared location available, you can create a share on your Windows Server node and download the installer to that location.